jigneshsharma123/javaString-Practice/README.md

    ```
 ### 2. Polymorphism
  ```
+ a.Polymorphism in Java is a concept by which we can perform a single action in different ways.
+                   OR
- a.If one task is perfomed in different ways, it is know as polymorphism. b.In java, we used method overloading and method overriding to achieve polymorphism.
+   Performing a single action in different ways is known as polymorphism in Java.

+ b.In java, we used method overloading and method overriding to achieve polymorphism.

  ```